5.0

 FlixBus US is the American branch of German bus company FlixBus, known for providing sustainable, affordable, and modern bus travel.
 The company offers cheap bus tickets to popular urban destinations throughout the United States.
 FlixBus US buses include many amenities, including comfortable seats, free WiFi, power outlets at every seat, and an online portal for free entertainment.
 On average, FlixBus US operates 6 trips per day from Fresno to Bakersfield, and the average ticket for this route costs only .

-Friday is the busiest travel day for buses as people head from Fresno to Bakersfield for the weekend.
-If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.
+With many people traveling in the middle of the week, Wednesday is the busiest day of the week for bus travel.
+If you are planning to travel on a Wednesday, you should make sure to book tickets well in advance as they may sell out.

 Situated close to the center of California, Fresno’s location makes it the perfect hub for travelers who wish to explore the state, but it also has enough attractions on its own to keep visitors interested.
 One of the city’s most unique destinations is the Forestiere Underground Gardens.
 Built by a Sicilian immigrant, the gardens stay below the ground level so that citrus trees could grow, making it a unique sight that will capture the heart of nature lovers.
 Fresno has recently gone through a lot of changes in the field of agriculture, and the city’s love for homegrown produce is now one of its attractions.
 As you explore the city, don’t hesitate to make a slight detour to Riverdance Farm, a local organic farm where you can pick ripened blueberries and cherries to your heart’s content.
 For fans of cultural activities, the Fresno Art Museum offers unique artworks created mostly by local artists.